First Single “Juke Joint” Out This Week

 Funky album opener “Juke Joint” and late album highlight “Take a Friend” establish Brown’s powerful vocals and deep juke joint grooves.
 The soulful “Find a Bridge,” which Brown wrote in response to Hurricane Katrina, finds him diving into soul music and rhythm & blues.
 The title track makes clear why he has opened for legends such as Sister Sledge, ZZ Hill, Johnny Taylor and Bobby Bland.
 His vocals on slow blues “Can’t Buy Time” measure up to the greats of the genre.
 The album brings him back to his gospel roots, with a spirit-lifting rendition of “You Gotta Move.”

-Born in Arkansas into a family with five brothers and four sisters, as a young boy his family journeyed to Gary, IN for economic opportunity.
+His parents journeyed to Gary, IN for economic opportunity and he was born in there into a family with five brothers and four sisters, though he did some some childhood years in Arkansas.
 Playing guitar and piano at home and singing in traveling gospel choirs were Brown’s musical foundation.
 As he sees it, “When you really listen, all that early gospel music is just the blues with different words put to it.”

 In 1980, he graduated from a two-year training program at General Electric and was assigned to work in Houston.
 A stranger to the city, Brown found his community and bandmates through music, quickly becoming a mainstay.
 He was dubbed as the “Lowdown” by the organizers of Benson and Hedges Houston Blues Festival in 1988–and the catchy name has stuck for a reason.